Mountain Biking in Vancouver

 Grouse Mountain

-The grand opening of the brand new Grouse Mountain Bike Park is on June 6.
-As the only lift-accessed bike park on the North Shore, it will have seven trails with a mix of greens, blues, and blacks designed to help you progress and refine your skills.
-There will be two jump lines and lots of long flow trails as well as an advanced tech trail with drops and rock gardens.
+Open each year between June and October, the Grouse Mountain Bike Park is the only lift-accessed bike park on the North Shore.
+The park’s 18 trails are a mix of greens, blues, and blacks, designed to help you progress and refine your skills on freeride and tech.

 Mount Fromme